 In two days, the 40th anniversary of the shootings at Kent State University will occur.
 Forty years.

-en minutes from Kent State.
+In May 1970 I was a 12-year old boy growing up about ten minutes from Kent State.
 Six years later, I was student there.
 And now I am an alumnus, having earned both my Bachelors and Masters degrees there.
 That doesn't make me any kind of expert on what happened on 5/4/70, but it does, hopefully, point out that the venue has been a large part of my life.

-on the weekend that preceded the shootings.
+I still remember riding with my mom on the weekend that preceded the shootings.
 We were passing the National Guard Armory in Akron, where a line of trucks, troops and equipment were rolling down the highway.
 I asked my mom what this was all about.
 She replied "Oh, there's something going on at Kent State and the governor called the National Guard."
 And as usual, when my mom said something, it had a certain logical finality to it that made me just think, oh, okay.
 And that was that.

 But then Monday May 4th came.
 And the tragedy of that day, as we know, ended up having far-reaching ramifications that vastly changed geopolitics, and, as many historians concluded, aided in ending the Vietnam War.
 As a black student colleague of The Washington Post writer Clarence Page stated, "Man, they're killing white kids now."
 Anti-war protests up to that point were considered communal sit-ins where the far-left fringes smoked dope & sang Joan Baez songs.
 After Kent, this stuff became serious.
 Now it was clear that your life could be in danger if you dared speak up...or show up.
 Which, given American's penchant for thumbing their noses at authority, had the effect of exponentialism.
 It made people angrier.
 And louder.
 And eventually, no longer at war in a far away jungle.